 In university courses you may be assigned images, films or other material that could contain difficult ideas, uncomfortable language, or graphic depictions of sex or violence.
 You will be asked to treat these portrayals critically, to consider what is being expressed by the maker, or to examine the potential social impact, and to evaluate the works in a given context.
-Instructors are always happy to speak with you about the course content and/or your work, and might direct you to CAPS (Counseling and Psychological Services) at 831-459-2628 or the Disability Resource Center (drc@ucsc.edu, 831-459-2089) should you need additional support in order to participate and do your best work.
+Instructors are always happy to speak with you about the course content and/or your work, and might direct you to Counseling & Psychological Services (CAPS) - caps.ucsc.edu 831-459-2628, or the Disability

+Resource Center - drc@ucsc.edu, 831-459-2089, should you need additional support in order to participate and do your best work.